The BEST Baked Apple Recipe! This classic fall dessert is super easy to make in either your crockpot or oven. Your family will love it!

 - Serve with ice cream and caramel sauce or go old school and just serve as is!!!

 Beware - they are hotter than molten lava when first coming out of the crockpot.
 I know you want to inhale them, but be careful!

 Don't want to dig out your crockpot?
 Place in a casserole dish and throw them in the oven.
 Bake at 375 degrees for 30-40 minutes until soft when poked with a fork.

-Tip Of The Day – If you become addicted to these things and you just want to make one or two baked apples at midnight and then hide in the closet and eat them, you would use 2 tablespoons brown sugar, 1/8 tsp cinnamon and 1 tsp butter per apple.
-You don’t even have to mix it up first, just plop it in the apple and it will mix together as it melts.
-Just don’t drip apple juice on your jammies.
+Tip Of The Day - If you fall in love with these things and you just want to make one or two baked apples at midnight and then hide in the closet and eat them, you would use 2 tablespoons brown sugar, ⅛ teaspoon cinnamon and 1 teaspoon butter per apple.
+You don't even have to mix it up first, just plop it in the apple and it will mix together as it melts.
+Just don't drip apple juice on your jammies.